devrabiul/laravel-toaster-magic/README.md

 | `toast-top-center`   | Displays toast at the top center.          |
 | `toast-bottom-center`| Displays toast at the bottom center.       |

+## Contributing

+We welcome contributions to ToastMagic!
+If you would like to contribute, please fork the repository and submit a pull request.
+For any issues or feature requests, please open an issue on GitHub.

 ## License

 This package is open-sourced software licensed under the [MIT license](LICENSE.md).

+## Contact

+For support or inquiries, please reach out to us at [devrabiul@gmail.com](mailto:devrabiul@gmail.com).